-- A practice—as we intentionally plan and curate resources with consistency and purpose.
+- A practice—as we intentionally plan resources with consistency and purpose.

-- An acknowledgment—as it is an intentional time to remember and make known God’s prior works in human history and in His Creation (including seemingly ungodly things like Algebra 2).
+- An acknowledgment—as it is an intentional time to remember God’s works in human history and in His Creation (including seemingly ungodly things like Algebra 2).

 - Expectant—as it is filled with hope for the future and positive outcomes like virtue, wisdom, and knowledge.

-- Joyful—denoting the presence of the Holy Spirit as we are filled with His hope and peace and glorify His name in all matters of knowledge.
+- Joyful—denoting the presence of the Holy Spirit as we are filled with His peace and glorify His name in all matters of knowledge.

 - Beautiful—reflecting the very nature of God in the small moments of revelation and in the loud moments of mess and chaos.

-When we approach home education as an act of celebration, we orient our hearts toward WHO we are celebrating, focusing much less on WHAT we do.
-When our hearts are pointed toward WHO, the checklist-mentality easily fades away.
+When we approach home education as an act of celebration, we orient our hearts toward WHO we are celebrating.
+In turn, this helps us focus much less on WHAT we do.
+And, when our hearts are pointed toward WHO, the checklist-mentality easily fades away.

-- Forgotten multiplication tables provide an opportunity to pray for clarity and develop perseverance.
+- Forgotten multiplication tables provide an opportunity to pray for clarity and perseverance.

-- Fears of all kinds provide an opportunity to model taking our thoughts captive and speaking Truth to combat lies that seek to consume us.
+- Fears of all kinds provide an opportunity to model taking our thoughts captive and speaking Truth to combat lies.

-- Teenage attitudes open a door to fervent prayer and reliance on the power of the Holy Spirit.
+- Teenage attitudes open a door to fervent prayer and reliance on the Holy Spirit.

 - Toddlers reorient our hearts toward joy, enthusiasm, and curiosity.

-When home education is a Jesus-pursuing celebration in which we are persistently seeking to acknowledge and rejoice in goodness, truth, and beauty, even complications and distractions provide an opportunity for worship and gladness.
+When home education is a Jesus-pursuing celebration in which we are seeking to rejoice in goodness, truth, and beauty, even complications and distractions provide an opportunity for worship and gladness.

 Just as with my thrown-together, hodge-podge Easter dinner this year—sometimes it looks really messy.
 Regardless of whether your days of homeschooling are worthy of a magazine spread or something you’d rather hide from prying eyes, the practice of acknowledging God in each moment creates a celebratory culture that is a pleasing aroma to our Lord.